Bringing brands to life since 1958, Comet Signs is a national, full-service on-premise sign company based in Texas.

 After wireframing, a design system was built in Figma with typography, branded colors—which were slightly altered from their print guide to passing WCAG guidelines—and some components that would be used throughout the site.

 Once the user is on a detail page, they are introduced to a large gallery to view images of previous projects worked on, paired with content on the right and a call to action button.
 Rather than being a standard, “Request a Quote” or “Contact Us” button, the verbiage is more personal and changes depending on the page you are on.
 In this example, it says “Start Your Neon Sign Project”.
 This minor, yet important decision was made knowing the perspective of the user—they are looking for a new sign to add on to their new business/building and starting a new venture.

 Below this layout on every detail page, follows a section for “Common Industries” to show some examples or other industries utilizing the signs the user is viewing and link out to other pages to continue to explore.
 Beneath that is a peek of “The Comet Process”.

 The Comet Process was essential for the client to portray, so once it was introduced on the home page, I intended to carry it out through each page as a constant reminder.
-It continues to ask the user questions about if they have a design, CAD, installation team, etc. Being able to this process while engaging the user by asking them questions is a very organic and personal way to lead them to starting their new project.
+It continues to ask the user questions about if they have a design, CAD, installation team, etc. Being able to do this process while engaging the user by asking them questions is a very organic and personal way to lead them to start their new project.
 Once the user clicks on a yes or no, it takes them to a quote where the user can complete the short process survey and then fill out fields for contact information.